Guide

 Promoting a Learning Culture

-A learning culture encourages employees to continually acquire new skills and develop themselves.
-This can be supported through incentives, recognition, and reward systems.
+A learning culture encourages employees to constantly learn new skills and develop themselves.
+This can be supported by incentives, recognition, and reward systems.
 Leaders should act as role models and participate in training programs themselves.

 Collaboration and Knowledge Transfer